TUMLWE/PAL/docs/source/user_guide.rst

 **HOST**

-The following table presents the list of the HOST variables implemented in the "SVI_Definition.xlsx".
-It is possible to notice that the variables fed to "exchange_data_ctrl" has been assigned an initial value equal to 1.
-Beside the greater number of variables, there is not many differences with respect to the "met_mast_reader".
+The table below presents the list of *HOST* variables implemented in the "SVI_Definition.xlsx."
+The variables fed to "exchange_data_ctrl" have been assigned an initial value equal to 1.
+Besides the greater number of variables, the data handling is similar to that of "met_mast_reader."

 .. csv-table::  SCADA_reader - "SVI_Definition.xlsx" - HOST
    :file: SVI_Definition_scada_host.csv